MCV-Software/TWBlue/doc/manual.md

 TWBlue is an application to make Twitter simple and fast, while using as few resources as possible.
 With TWBlue, you can do things like the following:

 * Tweet, reply to, retweet and delete tweets,
-* Mark and unmark a tweet as favourite,
+* Like and unlike a tweet,
 * Send and delete direct messages,
 * See your friends and followers,
 * Follow, unfollow, report and block a user,